Munich Private Layover Tour

 Munich's Olympic Parc is not only a top attraction for visitors but at the same time a recreational area for the locals who have continued to use the Olympic Park and its facilities since the XX.
 Summer Olympics in 1972.
 The main structure, the Olympic Stadium serves as Munich's largest open air stage, the Olympic Hall is used for exhibitions and concerts, so there is always something going on in the Olympic Parc.
 A highlight for visitors is definitely a visit to the Olympic Tower, from which one has a fantastic view of the whole city.
 And when the weather is fine, you can even see the snow covered summits of the Alps as far as Austria.

-On our tour through Munich we pass one of the largest palace complexes in Europe, Nymphenburg Palace, the summer residence of the Bavarian ruling family.
+On our Munich Private Layover Tour we pass one of the largest palace complexes in Europe, Nymphenburg Palace, the former summer residence of the Bavarian ruling family.
 The beginnings of the imposing complex go back to the 17th century and due to ongoing expansions, the palace today even has a larger span than Versailles Palace.
 In addition to the palace itself, Nymphenburg has an extensive park, an important porcelain collection and one of the most important museums for historical carriages to offer.

 Eisbach Surfers and Englischer Garten